WillNE: Career

 Lenney had his first wave of popularity in 2016, when he produced a video on grime music channel BGMedia, and what he considered the poor quality of the child rappers hosted on their channel.
 The video went viral and increased the size of Lenney's channel.

 By September 2016, Lenney's channel had amassed roughly 250,000 subscribers.
 Around that same time, he left university in order to become a full-time YouTuber on advice from his mother.
-On 22 December 2017 Lenney's channel reached 1 million subscribers, making him among the 25 most-subscribed British YouTubers.
+On 22 December 2017, Lenney's channel reached 1 million subscribers, making him among the 25 most-subscribed British YouTubers.

-In November 2018 Lenney attempted to fool various UK-based tabloid media companies into believing that he would be a contestant on I'm a Celebrity...Get Me Out of Here!.
+In November 2018, Lenney attempted to fool various UK-based tabloid media companies into believing that he would be a contestant on I'm a Celebrity...Get Me Out of Here!.
 The campaign was partially successful, with several organisations, including OK!
-Magazine and Metro, printing stories on the rumors before the full cast of the series was revealed.
-In 2019, Lenney went on a tour with fellow YouTuber Stephen Tries, titled This Week On The Internet Live.
-In January 2020, Lenney made a video in which he pretended to be muscular in photos he posted on Instagram, while producing the video he received a brand deal offer from a fitness company.
-In April 2020, Lenney co-launched a collaboration channel with fellow YouTubers ImAllexx, James Marriott and Memeulous, called the "Eboys".
+Magazine and Metro, printing stories on the rumours before the full cast of the series was revealed.

+In 2019, Lenney went on a tour with fellow YouTuber Stephen Tries, titled This Week On The Internet Live. which in February 2023 he turned into a Weekly pop culture news show.

+In January 2020, Lenney made a video in which he pretended to be muscular in photos he posted on Instagram.
+While producing the video, he received a brand deal offer from a fitness company.
+In April, Lenney co-launched a collaboration channel with contemporaries ImAllexx, James Marriott and Memeulous, called the "Eboys".
 The group disbanded in April 2021.

+In February 2023, a video of Lenney went viral when he uploaded a video where he bought a domain very similar to the official website of MrBeast's merch store to sell knock-off MrBeast merch called "MrBeats", which in turn made him a profit of more than $786,000.
+This was revealed to be false by Lenney himself in a video uploaded to the ‘This Week on the Internet’ YouTube channel on February 13, 2023.

+In May 2025, Lenney launched Rodd's with content creator friend James Marriott, an iced coffee brand with 3 different flavours.

+Other ventures

+In April 2020, Lenney invested in Streamloots, a startup founded by YouTuber Caspar Lee.